 The current Corra Linn hydroelectric dam on the Kootenay River was built in 1932.
 FortisBC owns, operates and maintains the dam.
-They are replacing fourteen spillway gates, and are reinforcing the existing structure.
+The upgrade will include replacing 14 spillway gates and reinforcing the existing structure.
 The project is expected to be completed by 2021 with a total cost of $63 million.

-To showcase the scope of the project, it is important to note that the dam does not only concern Fortis’s electric generation.
+To showcase the scope of the project, it is important to note that the dam does more than generate electicity for Fortis.

-“In addition to power generation, the Corra Linn dam plays a critical role in controlling the reservoir levels in Kootenay Lake, which protects people, habitat, and communities downstream from floods,” said Tanya Laing-Gahr, Corporate Communications Advisor at FortisBC.
+“In addition to power generation, the Corra Linn dam plays a critical role in controlling the reservoir levels in Kootenay Lake, which protects people, habitat and communities downstream from floods,” said Tanya Laing Gahr, corporate communications advisor at FortisBC.
 The new gates will meet new seismic criteria as well.
-“By investing in upgrades, FortisBC can make sure legacy infrastructure like the Corra Linn dam continue to operate safely, reliably, and at the lowest reasonable cost to our customers for years to come.”
+“By investing in upgrades, FortisBC can make sure legacy infrastructure like the Corra Linn dam continue to operate safely, reliably and at the lowest reasonable cost to our customers for years to come,” said Laing Gahr.

 Austin Engineering Ltd. (AEL) has worked with FortisBC in the Kootenays in the past.

-“We had been experimenting with 3D printed modelling,” said Mary Austin, Director of Business Development at Austin Engineering.
-It started with the City of Cranbrook’s Idlewood dam in 2016.
-AEL was contracted for the dam.
-3D modelling was not in the scope of the work for that project, but they decided to test its uses.
+“We had been experimenting with 3-D printed modelling,” said Mary Austin, director of business development at Austin Engineering.
+It started with the City of Cranbrook’s Idlewood dam in 2016; AEL was contracted to work on the dam.
+Although 3-D modelling was not in the scope of the work for that project, AEL decided to test its uses.

-Over the course of the project, AEL learned what a valuable tool 3D printed models were.
+Over the course of the project, AEL learned what a valuable tool 3-D printed models could be.

 “We were able to save quite a lot of money because we were able to test multiple designs,” said Austin.
-Saving money also saved time because they were able to engage with their clients at the design stage.
+Saving money also saved time because AEL was able to engage with its clients at the design stage.

 “We knew something was working, so we wanted to improve the quality of the printing,” Austin said.
 AEL approached Selkirk College’s applied research school, specifically the digital fabrication program.
-AEL already worked with engineering co-op students in the past.
-Seeing the benefits for 3D printed models in engineering, they hired Ben Marken as their first co-op student from the digital fabrication program.
+AEL had already worked with engineering co-op students in the past.
+Seeing the benefits for 3-D printed models in engineering, the company hired Ben Marken as its first co-op student from the digital fabrication program.

-FortisBC was eager to work with both AEL and Selkirk College to create a 3D printed model of their upgraded dam design.
+FortisBC was eager to work with both AEL and Selkirk College to create a 3-D printed model of its upgraded dam design.

-“We have a very special relationship with Selkirk College,” said Laing-Gahr.
-Almost half of their Kootenay-based employees attended the college.
-“We have spent many years nurturing the relationship as part of our focus on strong community connections in the places we operate.”
+“We have a very special relationship with Selkirk College,” said Laing Gahr.
+Almost half of Fortis's Kootenay-based employees attended the college.
+“We have spent many years nurturing the relationship as part of our focus on strong community connections in the places we operate,” she said.

-Traditional methods also required much more time, while AEL completed the model a few weeks ago.
-“Everyone was impressed by the final product.”
+Traditional methods also required much more time, while AEL completed the model much more quickly.
+“Everyone was impressed by the final product,” Austin said.

-“The spillway gates are required to comply with new seismic criteria established by industry standards, guidelines, and regulation,” said Laing-Gahr.
-The dam structure is already prepared to withstand a maximum occurrence, but the gates a serious occurrence.
+“The spillway gates are required to comply with new seismic criteria established by industry standards, guidelines and regulation,” said Laing Gahr.
+The dam structure is already prepared to withstand a maximum occurrence, but the gates need to withstand a serious occurrence.
 “Upgrading to these new standards will make sure the spillway gates still operate following the occurrence of the maximum earthquake this area could experience.”

-Phase Two of the project will address these seismic requirements.
-With the help of UBC Okanagan’s Structural Engineering department, FortisBC and AEL will test and analyze their 3D models with a water pump on a seismic shake table.
+Phase 2 of the project will address these seismic requirements.
+With the help of UBC Okanagan’s Structural Engineering department, FortisBC and AEL will test and analyze their 3-D models with a water pump on a seismic shake table.

 “It’s very practical research that has real effects for everyone involved,” said Austin.
 “It’s very exciting.
 We are at the preliminary stages at this point, but going forward, this is something that dam owners are looking at throughout North America.”